geeksforsocialchange/imok/docs/translations.md

 ## How to add new translations

 Adding additional languages for the first time requires a number of steps.
 If you are unable to follow these steps then feel free to raise a GitHub issue requesting the new language, or join our [Discord server](https://discord.gg/4JKak6aymM).
-The documentation below describes how you would add a Welsh translation as an example.
+The documentation below describes how you would add a Welsh translation (language code `cy_GB`) as an example.

 1. Run `django-admin makemessages -l cy_GB --ignore venv` to create the folder structure and put a PO folder in the right place.
 1. You can then either use POEditor, or edit this file manually